Yeshiva University: LGBTQ+ club controversy and lawsuit

-YU-affiliated Cardozo School of Law and the Ferkauf Graduate School of Psychology have publicly supported their own students and voiced their disapproval of the University's discrimination and lawsuit.
+YU-affiliated Cardozo School of Law and the Ferkauf Graduate School of Psychology have publicly supported their own students and voiced their disapproval of the university's position and legal response.
 At Cardozo School of Law, there has long been an officially recognized LGBTQ+ student group, and the Graduate School of Psychology also publicly supports the LGBTQ members of their communities.

 The university announced on October 24, 2022 that they approved "Kol Yisrael Areivim", a new LGBTQ student group.
 According to the university, this new group will be the "approved traditional Orthodox alternative to its current LGBTQ student group, the YU Pride Alliance".
 There is still a dispute with the Pride Alliance who claimed the university's action as a stunt and distraction.
+Administrators later described Kol Yisrael Areivim as "a framework within which we hope to eventually form a club".
+Kol Yisrael Areivim is not included on official club lists, and it does not have any student members.
+On April 10, 2023, student journalist reported that Kol Yisrael Areivim was still yet to hold a single event.

+On March 19, 2025, Yeshiva University announced that it would recognize the LGBT student club, bringing an end to the lawsuit.
+The club renamed itself to "Hareni".
+According to the agreement, five events were pre-approved for the coming year, and the club would "operate consistent with all other student clubs at the University" and "not be required to submit to any approval or oversight procedures that are not required for all student Clubs."
+However, less than two months later, YU reversed itself and banned the club.

 Undergraduate clubs and activities

 Student groups include the Yeshiva University Dramatics Society (YCDS), which puts on a performance each semester.
 A student-run group known as the Heights Initiative sponsors several outreach programs that work with the schools and organizations of the Washington Heights community.
 Student Government is run through YSU, YCSA, SOY-JSC, and SYMS.
 Additionally, these groups run community events like the annual Hanukkah Concert and a carnival celebrating Israeli Independence Day.

 The Yeshiva University Medical Ethics Society (MES) is an undergraduate student-run organization of Yeshiva University which was founded by students in the fall of 2005 with the help of the Center for the Jewish Future toward the goal of promoting education and awareness of Jewish medical ethics in the university itself and the community at large.
 In the first several years, the group hosted a program of on-campus lectures in the field of medical ethics and Halakha (Jewish law).
 They also host genetic testing events to help combat the high incidence of various genetic diseases in the Jewish community.